 Parenteral administration of high doses may be warranted in emergencies, such as septic shock, COPD exacerbation, and severe acute asthma.

 Oral preparations are usually used for chronic therapy.
-They are absorbed within approximately 30 minutes.
+Pharmacokinetics vary for different CS molecules.
 This preparation is used mostly in chronic conditions like asthma, COPD, allergic conditions of skin , kerato-conjunctivitis, rheumatoid arthritis, immune-mediated systemic diseases like systemic lupus erythematosus (SLE), chronic myelogenous leukemia (CML), lymphoma, leukemia, polymyositis, multiple sclerosis, organ transplantation, nephrotic syndrome, chronic hepatitis (flare-ups), cerebral edema, IgG4-related disease, and prostate cancer.

 This minimizes systemic side-effect and provides a maximal local response.
-Examples are intra-articular injections for joint inflammation, inhalational for asthma, topical for dermatological problems, ocular drops for eye conditions, among others.
+Examples are intra-articular injections for joint inflammation, inhalational for asthma, topical for dermatological problems, ocular drops for eye conditions, intra-nasal for seasonal rhinitis among others.
 The intra-articular injections with crystal suspension of hydrocortisone or triamcinolone have the benefit of long-lasting effect and decrease the frequent need to puncture the joints.

-There is no intramuscular (IM) administration of glucocorticoids as it can cause severe local muscle atrophy and due to depot effect, it can disturb the circadian rhythms of endogenous glucocorticoids secretions.
-The only exception is IM injection of betamethasone to the pregnant mother less than 37 weeks of gestation to stimulate fetal lung maturity.
+Intramuscular (IM) administration of glucocorticoids can cause severe local muscle atrophy and due to depot effect, it can disturb the circadian rhythms of endogenous glucocorticoids secretions.
+Thus, great caution should be exercised while giving CS by IM route.
+IM triamcinolone acetonide for specific inflammatory disorders and IM injection of betamethasone to a pregnant mother less than 37 weeks of gestation to stimulate fetal lung maturity are two major uses of IM CS.

 Synthetic steroids used for medical purposes may have both glucocorticoid and mineralocorticoid activity, or they may have either.
 For example, aldosterone has predominant mineralocorticoid activity, 9a-fluorocortisol (synthetic) has even more potent mineralocorticoid activity, cortisol has a predominant glucocorticoid effect and slight mineralocorticoid activity as well.
 Prednisolone, methylprednisolone, and dexamethasone are synthetic preparations resembling cortisol in having both glucocorticoid and mineralocorticoid effects but are 4-, 5-, and 30-times more potent than cortisol respectively.